 What I love about it is how light it is.
 When I’m not using it, I can roll it up and it takes up no space, so I have no excuse not to have it with me all the time.

 Occasionally however, carrying around a full litre of water isn’t practical.
 Perhaps I’m going out for a short time and I only have space in my purse for a small bottle of water.
 For these occasions, I have a smaller collapsible bottle as well (Platypus has both 500ml and 1litre versions).
-But there are lots of options out there; have a look at collapsible water bottles on Amazon and you can have your pick of the lot.
+But there are lots of options out there; have a look at collapsible water bottles and you can have your pick of the lot.
 For the smaller water bottles, I like the versions that have carabiners so it can easily be secured to a bag.

 How to Eliminate Plastic Bags – With One of my FAV Reusable Items